Citric acid: Cleaning and chelating agent

-Citric acid is an excellent chelating agent, binding metals by making them soluble.
+Citric acid is an excellent chelating agent, making metals soluble by binding to them.
 It is used to remove and discourage the buildup of limescale from boilers and evaporators.
 It can be used to treat water, which makes it useful in improving the effectiveness of soaps and laundry detergents.
 By chelating the metals in hard water, it lets these cleaners produce foam and work better without need for water softening.
 Citric acid is the active ingredient in some bathroom and kitchen cleaning solutions.
 A solution with a six percent concentration of citric acid will remove hard water stains from glass without scrubbing.
 Citric acid can be used in shampoo to wash out wax and coloring from the hair.
 Illustrative of its chelating abilities, citric acid was the first successful eluant used for total ion-exchange separation of the lanthanides, during the Manhattan Project in the 1940s.
 In the 1950s, it was replaced by the far more efficient EDTA.

 In industry, it is used to dissolve rust from steel, and to passivate stainless steels.